aaronmcm99/Open-AI-Gym-Project/README.md

 ```
 ### 4. Evaluation Section
 #### Description
--Evaluates the trained PPO model's performance by running it in the environment for a certain number of evaluation episodes.
+- Evaluates the trained PPO model's performance by running it in the environment for a certain number of evaluation episodes.
--Prints the average reward per episode and standard deviation for reward.
+- Prints the average reward per episode and standard deviation for reward.
 ```python
 # Evaluate the model
 evaluate_policy(model, vec_env, n_eval_episodes=10, render=True)